Moneeda/docs/source/index.html.md

 > Make sure to replace `EXCHANGE` with your desired exchange

-Returns a Promise that resolves all products available for the defined exchange
+Returns a Promise that resolves all products available for the defined exchange.

 ### HTTP Request